wmww/Skylight/readme.md

 # output: 14.9 0.0558215
 ```

-## Pointers and Such
+## References
-Pointers are always hard.
+Pointers and references are always hard.
 I think I have a decent system.

-### Shared Pointers
+### Shared References
-The default pointer in Skylight is a shared pointer, which uses reference counting for memory management.
-To make one, simply use the `ptr` keyword before the thing you want a pointer to.
-The space for that thing will be heap allocated, it will be copied there and a shared pointer will be returned.
+The default reference in Skylight is a shared reference, which uses ARC for memory management.
+To make one, simply use the `ref` keyword before the thing you want a reference to.
+The space for that thing will be heap allocated, it will be copied there and a shared reference will be returned.
 ```
 {
-	# allocate an int pointer to 9
+	# allocate an int reference to 9
-	var a = box 9
+	var a = ref 9

-	# copy pointer
+	# copy reference (not data)
 	var b = a

-	# manually dereference
+	# manually dereference and copy data
-	var c = ^a
+	var c = *a

+	# change the value a refers to
 	a = 12

 	echo b is $b, c is $c
 	# output: b is 12, c is 9
 }
-# a and b both go out of scope, so the memory is freed
+# a and b both go out of scope, so the reference count drops to 0 and the memory is freed
 ```

-### References
+### Caged References
-References are a way of efficiently passing stack and heap values around.
-The trade off is the memory referred to by references can never be freed while they exist.
+Caged References are a way of efficiently passing stack and heap values around.
+The trade off is the memory referred to by caged references can never be freed while they exist and caged references can never escape the current scope.
 ```
+# an anonymous global variable with the initial value of 5 is created
+# the global variable x is set to refer to 5
 var x = &5

 func take_ref(a: &int) {
 	echo $a

-	# a new int is actually allocated, and will be freed at the end of the scope
-	# the 3 int is not freed yet
+	# output: 3

+	# this would cause a compile time error
+	# the values in references are immutable unless they are sent in with &
-	a = 7
+	# a = 7

 	# this would cause a compile error, because references can not escape the current scope
 	# x = a

+	# this works because it is copying values
+	# in fact the * before the x can be omitted and the line will act the same
+	*x = *a
 }

-# a 3 is allocated and will be freed once the function returns
+# 3 is places in an anonymous stack variable
 take_ref(3)
 ```

 ## Functions